 Step-By-Step Instructions to Make Sunrise Mocktail:

-Step 1: Pour the orange juice
+Step 2: Pour the orange juice

-Step 2: Add the sparkling water
+Step 3: Add the soda

-Step 5: Add the grenadine syrup
+Step 4: Layer the grenadine

 💡 Note: These steps are just an overview.
 For detailed quantities, measurements, and exact timings to make this recipe, please check the recipe card below.